Little-Fridge/AutoVisualSkill/README.md

     <td>A step-wise skill that aligns text instructions, reasoning steps, style rules, or user preferences with the visual evidence that grounds them, such as screenshots, diagrams, chat attachments, generated panels, design examples, or sampled video frames.</td>
   </tr>
 </table>

+## What Makes It Useful?

+AutoVisualSkill is designed for agent developers who need reusable multimodal behavior rather than one-off prompting.
+A generated skill can help a downstream agent:

+- apply a visual convention consistently across similar tasks;
+- preserve intermediate visual state across long-horizon execution;
+- reuse layout, style, and region-level design feedback;
+- transfer a person's workflow habits or visual judgment patterns into future tasks;
+- keep provenance, assets, runtime constraints, and integration metadata together with the instruction file.

 ## Demo Gallery